jason-kerney/blog/_posts/2021/2021-05-21-gloom-haven-review.md

 ### Fiddly

 Beyond being unplayable out of the box due to no included organization, the game is fiddly.
 There are a lot of little pieces that easily scatter that are used to keep track of statuses in the game.
-Bring your elbow to close to the table, and **BAM!!** you loose the state of the current combat.
+Bring your elbow to close to the table, and **BAM!!** you lose the state of the current combat.
 Hope you can remember all the details of what was happening.

 ## Solutions